haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 HADDOCK3 also provides an analysis module (`caprieval`) that allows to compare models to either the best scoring model (if no reference is given) or a reference structure, which in our case we have at hand.
-This will directly allow us to assess the performance of the protocol for the following three scenarios:
+This will directly allow us to assess the performance of the protocol for the following two scenarios:

 1. Scenario 1: 1000 rigidbody docking models, selection of top200 and flexible refinement + EM
 3. Scenario 2: 1000 rigidbody docking models, FCC clustering and selection of max 20 models per cluster followed by flexible refinement and EM

-The basic workflow for all three scenarios will consists of the following modules, with some differences in the restraints used and some parameter settings (see below):
+The basic workflow for all three scenarios will consists of the following modules, with some differences in the parameter settings (see below):

 1. **`topoaa`**: *Generates the topologies for the CNS engine and build missing atoms*
 2. **`rigidbody`**: *Rigid body energy minimisation (`it0` in haddock2.x)*